 So, if you can create an environment where an employee values quality AND productivity, then you’re heading in the right direction to attract the new generation into manufacturing.

 Why should we change?
 We’re the ones offering the opportunities?
 They should change to meet what we need of them?
 Well, that isn’t really working, is it?

-If we genuinely want to attract the next generation, replacing the roles made vacant by the retiring Baby Boomers, we need to move to a more holistic outlook on how we run our workplaces.
+If we genuinely want to attract the next generation and recruit millennials, replacing the roles made vacant by the retiring Baby Boomers, we need to move to a more holistic outlook on how we run our workplaces.

-The keywords, here, are quality, value and contribution.
+The keywords, here, are quality, value, and contribution.
 Everyone wants to feel that they can contribute – young or old.
-But if contribution is gone unrecognized, then value is lost.
+But if a contribution is gone unrecognized, then the value is lost.